-"Even so, in the French part of the country, it’s often recommended to better to stay away from air kisses in the business field.
-Otherwise people can get a wrong impression."
+“Even so, in the French part of the country, it’s often recommended to better to stay away from air kisses in the business field.
+Otherwise people can get the wrong impression.”

 “In Switzerland, we say that men and women are equal in business.
-Outside the workplace, women are expected to introduce themselves to men, but in business males can approach female colleagues.
-Only hierarchy counts.”
+Only hierarchy counts.
+Outside the workplace, women are expected to introduce themselves to men, but in business, males can approach female colleagues.”

 6. Addressing colleagues